MyPureCloud/developer-center-blog/source/2017-07-19-evolving-the-contact-lookup-api/index.html.md

   - In customer service, seconds count

 - **Compliant**
-  - PureCloud takes privacy and compliance very seriously, and this feature was no different
+  - Genesys Cloud takes privacy and compliance very seriously, and this feature was no different

 - **Eventual consistency is tolerable**
   - A few hundred milliseconds lag between a contact update and them appearing in the lookups API is reasonable